appacademy/SWEO-Part-Time-Resources/1-Module/3-week/2-day/resource.md

   - Don't travel
 - explorer.exe .
   - Open windows file explorer for the current folder
+- unzip
+  - `unzip skeleton.zip`
+- zip
+  - `zip name-this.zip item-to-zip`

 ## Download Project using Curl Command
-Note: If you use Windows you might find it easier to use curl to download the zip file into your WSL.
+Note: Can be done for mac or windows.
+If you use Windows you might find it easier to use curl to download the zip file into your WSL.
 Here's how to do that:

 - right click on the link to the zip file and copy the link to your clipboard
 - In the Ubuntu Terminal type the following: `curl -o skeleton.zip paste-link-here` and then paste in the link you copied and press Enter.
 This will download the zip file into your current directory.
 - It should look something like this: `curl -o skeleton.zip https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Module-JavaScript/js-local/skeleton.zip`
 - Use unzip to unzip the file like this: `unzip skeleton.zip`
   - if terminals prompts to install, then run the command provided to install unzip feature.
+- to `zip` something up:
+  - `zip name-this.zip item-to-zip`

 ## Node.js